junxit/us-congress-bills-115/metadata.md

 - 2017-07-19 — Introduced in House
 - 2017-07-19 — Introduced in House
 - 2017-07-19 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-07-20 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2017-07-20 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2017-07-27 — Committee Consideration and Mark-up Session Held.
+- 2017-07-27 — Ordered to be Reported by Voice Vote.
+- 2017-09-01 — Placed on the House Calendar, Calendar No. 77.
+- 2017-09-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-285.
+- 2017-09-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-285.